Chad Northcott, PSGD, PAPGM

-The Grant Making Committee has replaced the Community Fund Committee.
-It considers applications and recommendations from Charity Stewards of Lodges and Chapters, and from District Charity Stewards for funds to support a charity or good cause which will benefit the local community.
+The Grants Committee considers applications and recommendations from Charity Stewards of Lodges and Chapters, from District Charity Stewards and from local Charities and Good Causes, for funds to Benefit charitable or benevolent work in the local community.

-Preference will be given to organisations in which Freemasons are actively involved.
+Preference is given to organisations in which Freemasons are actively involved.

 Organisations that are unlikely to qualify for a grant include those connected with a political party or an animal cause, or do not operate within the boundaries of this Province.
 National charities who already receive support from Grand Charity and individuals will not normally be considered.

-Lodge or Chapter Charity Stewards should submit their applications to the District Charity Steward who will pass them on to the Secretary of the Grant making Committee Committee.
+Lodge or Chapter Charity Stewards should submit their applications to the District Charity Steward who will pass them on to the Secretary of the Grant making Committee following approval by the District Chairman and District Charity Steward.

 Since it was formed in 2006, the Community Fund has extended and boosted charitable activity within local communities.
-It receives requests from Lodges, Chapters and Districts for additional support for projects and good causes in which Brethren are actively involved and also for grants to assist local charities which fall within the agreed parameters.
+It receives requests from Lodges, Chapters, Districts and local community charities for support for projects and good causes in which Brethren are actively involved and also for grants to assist local charities which fall within the agreed parameters.

 The Community Fund was established as a result of the Grand Master’s address made in April 2006, as a vehicle to reconnect Freemasonry with our local communities, and discharge that responsibility of Caring for those in Need.